Rick's Free Auto Repair Advice

 See how cheap brake rotors are made

-What Differentiates the Best Brake Rotors From the Junk
+What Makes the Best Brake Rotor?

 Here are two brake rotors for the same year, make, and model.
 But they don’t weigh the same.
 The OE quality brake rotor weighs 16.8 lbs., while the economy rotor weighs just 14.2 lbs.
 That’s 15.4% less metal.
 What does that mean in actual road use?
 It means it can’t dissipate heat as well as the premium rotor because it has less mass.
 And the excess heat will wear out your pads faster.
 But that’s not the only reason why economy rotors are bad.